vitest-dev/vitest/docs/config/index.md

 #### threads<NonProjectOption />

 Enable multi-threading using [tinypool](https://github.com/tinylibs/tinypool) (a lightweight fork of [Piscina](https://github.com/piscinajs/piscina)).
 When using threads you are unable to use process related APIs such as `process.chdir()`.
 Some libraries written in native languages, such as Prisma, `bcrypt` and `canvas`, have problems when running in multiple threads and run into segfaults.
-In these cases it is adviced to use `forks` pool instead.
+In these cases it is advised to use `forks` pool instead.

 #### forks<NonProjectOption />